Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 *This section is not part of the specification.*

-The following implementations of the Jelly serialization format specification are available:
+The following implementations of the Jelly RDF serialization format specification are available:

 - [Jelly-JVM implementation]({{ jvm_link() }})
     - Specification version: {{ proto_version() }}